Niksonber/ESP32-DropboxManager/README.md

-in your code, include the library and create a instance of DropbocManager:
+in your code, include the library and create a instance of DropboxManager:

 ```cpp
 #include "DropboxManager.h"